 - Peeled Garlic Clove: 1

 - Rosemary: 1 sprig

 - Nutmeg: ½ tsp

-- Extra virgin olive oil (EVOO): to taste
+- Extra virgin olive oil (EVOO): 1 tbsp

 - Salt and pepper: to taste

-Mince the onion, then brown it in a pan along with the butter and 1 tablespoon of olive oil.
-Add the barley and toast it, then add a few ladles of warm broth.
-As soon as the barley absorbs the liquid, add more broth – just like you would do to prepare a risotto.
-Season to taste and add the rosemary and the bay leaf.
+Mince finely the onion, brown it in a frying-pan along with the butter and 1 tablespoon of olive oil with garlic, rosemary and bay leaf.
+Add the barley and toast it a bit, then add a few ladles of warm broth.
+As soon as the barley absorbs the liquid, add more broth – just as to prepare a risotto.
+Season to taste and stir.

-Serve your soup warm, garnished with a drizzle of olive oil and some whole chestnuts.
+Serve your soup warm, add a drizzle of olive oil and some whole chestnuts.